Noxsios/support-case-study/slides.md

 - __Problem:__ Printer is smearing color ink.
 - __Analysis:__ Ink needs a little time to settle on a page, so this may be a simple case of needing to give the ink a bit more time to dry.
 There is no printer type information given (ie, laser vs inkjet).
 From the given information, I lean towards either the wrong paper being used, or the Cyan cartridge needs to be replaced.
 - __Resolution:__ The easiest resolution would be to use a different printer if possible.
-If not, another soultion would be to use a different paper type.
+If not, another solution would be to use a different paper type.
 Other troubleshooting steps or solutions can be found here [1](https://www.yoyoink.com/articles/printer-leaving-ink-smudges-on-paper/).

 -----